 Ron Stutts, morning show host at 1360 AM and 97.9 FM WCHL/Chapelboro, and Aurora Boyer were our Emcees.

-This summer will mark Ron's 40th. year since first opening the mic at WCHL.
+Ron has broadscast for over 40th years at the mic at WCHL.
 Ron's "The Music in My Head" is published each weekday on the website www.chapelboro.com.
 He shares some great tunes, not only on the radio, but on social media as well.

 Aurora Boyer came to Chapel Hill from Mexico City in 1987.
 Her original career was focused on biological sciences, but her current work field is Education, having worked for many years as a Montessori educator.
 She worked for some years as the Latino community liaison for the Carrboro Branch Library.
 Presently, she is part of the Orange County Head Start/Early Head Start, working as the coordinator of their Home Based program option.
 She have two marvelous children and enjoys reading and exercising every day.